DinoChiesa/DinoChiesa/README.md

 ## Dino Readme

 I've been a developer for a long time.
-I've done some C#, but more recently it's been JavaScript, Java, and a little Golang.
+Back in the day, I did C#, but more recently it's been JavaScript, Java, and a little Golang.

 I like to build all sorts of tools that I think will be handy. and I like crypto.